 In AI, the assessment is usually not that comprehensive.
 For an AI system for object recognition, its assessment is simply based on its recognition rate, either by accuracy or error rate.
 For a large language model, its assessment will be more complicated.
-One simple way is to assess if given a sentence the LLM can generate the subsequent text which is identical to the text in the text database.
-Table 3 depicts an analogue between AI and human intelligence.
+One simple way is to assess if given a sentence the

+Table 3: Analogues between AI and human intelligence.